-Buildbox owner AppOnBoard hires Riot Games leader Mike Seavers as CEO
+Buildbox owner AppOnboard hires Riot Games leader Mike Seavers as CEO

 So far this year, more than a million new projects were created on Buildbox.
 The Buildbox community launches over 1,000 new games on the Apple App Store and Google Play every month, many of them reaching the top charts and amassing millions of users, Zweig said.

-Seavers believes Buildbox, which is on its third version, doesn’t have much serious competition, but eventually it could compete with a variety of DIY companies, including Roblox, Microsoft’s Minecraft, Manticore — not to mention game engine makers like Unity and Epic Games, which both require knowledge of coding today.
+Seavers believes Buildbox, which is on its third version, doesn’t have much serious competition, but eventually it could compete with a variety of DIY companies, including Roblox’s Roblox Studio, Microsoft’s Minecraft, and Manticore’s Core — not to mention game engine makers like Unity and Epic Games, which both require knowledge of coding today.

-Seavers said Buildbox’s focus has been PC and mobile games to date, but eventually the company will target consoles as well.
+Seavers said Buildbox’s focus has been PC and mobile games but eventually the company will target consoles as well.
 He said he will make some key hires to help bolster the team, but Zweig said he did not foresee the need to raise money soon.